Thanks for expressing interest in Oregon Woods.

 You must be able and willing to be on-call for a fire any day at any time.

 If you are unavailable, you must inform the office beforehand .

 You must have a reliable method of contact and transportation to the shop.

 Your response time should be immediate.

-Generally you have 1 hour to get to the shop ready for work with all of your gear.
+Generally, you have 1 hour to get to the shop ready for work with all of your gear.
 This time frame varies and dispatches can be ordered even a few days in advance!

 The company provides all of your PPE (Personal Protective Equipment)

 The company does not provide the rest of your essential gear.
 You must bring enough gear for up to 14 days of work.

 - Camping gear- Sleeping bag, tent etc.